globalbioticinteractions/globalbioticinteractions.github.io/how-to.md

 Here are some multiple collection precompiled datasets you may find useful:

 ### **Terrestrial Parasite Tracker (TPT) data** <span id="TPT"/>
-[Terretrial Parasite Tracker](https://parasitetracker.org) ([https://parasitetracker.org](https://parasitetracker.org)) is a NSF-funded project that aims to digitize natural history collection records related to parasites and their vertebrate hosts.
+[Terrestrial Parasite Tracker](https://parasitetracker.org) is a NSF-funded project that aims to digitize natural history collection records related to parasites and their vertebrate hosts.
 - [List of all data files available](https://zenodo.org/record/5572874)
 - [.tsv file of some interactions from TPT data](https://zenodo.org/record/5572874/files/indexed_interactions_simple.tsv.gz?download=1)
 - [.tsv file of *ALL* interactions from TPT](https://zenodo.org/record/5572874/files/indexed_interactions_full.tsv.gz?download=1)\